MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Get-UserBriefingConfig.md

 Use the Get-UserBriefingConfig cmdlet to get the current state of the Briefing email flag for the specified user.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-server/exchange-cmdlet-syntax).
+For more details about configuring the Briefing email, see [Configure Briefing email](https://docs.microsoft.com/Briefing/be-admin).

 ## SYNTAX